ClusterlessHQ/clusterless/docs/adr/0003-arc-state-and-data-metadata.md

     missing-->running;
 ```

-Arc state for a given lot is a roll up of lot workload states, or specifically the manifest states for a given lot.
+Arc state for a given lot is a rollup of lot workload states, or specifically the manifest states for a given lot.
 Where the manifest state is a function of the workload that created it.

 #### Manifest States